 Have you ever wondered why radio amateurs are called “HAMS?”
 Well, it goes like this: The word “HAM” as applied to 1908 was the station CALL of the first amateur wireless stations operated by some amateurs of the Harvard Radio Club.
 They were ALBERT S. HYMAN, BOB ALMY and POOGIE MURRAY.
 Continue reading

 Field Day 2017 is in the books — and it was a great success.
 Thank you to everyone who attended and participated!
 (Click Here to Read More)

 Today, Joe Basset, W1WCN and Scott Roberts, KK4ECR were on the River City Live TV Show on News4Jax.
 Click here to view the interview.

 Clay County Amateur Radio Emergency Service and Orange Park Amateur Radio Club

 WHEN: June 24th @ 2:00pm until June 25th @2:00pm

 WHERE: Orange Park High School, 2301 Kingsley Ave., Orange Park

 WHO: Open House — Open to the Public

 Field Day is almost here, and it is time to start preparing!
+Click here to see the current Field Day Schedule.
 We have set up an online sign-up sheet so that you can let us know how you plan to participate in Field Day this year.
-Please fill in the information below: Continue reading
+If you have not already signed up, please fill in the information below: Continue reading

 one of these ideas is that if we send out volunteers teams to an area that is questionable due to safety concerns the we will have vehicles in front and back with flasher running, or if available a Club person walking with them with a radio.
 Continue reading